tejas-jadhav-cse/SECT-Internship-Program/README.md

 - 📨 **Email for support:** sect.club@sandipuniversity.edu.in
 - 🛠️ **Program updates** posted regularly on our official channels

+- **You can join the SECT Community Whatsapp Group:** https://chat.whatsapp.com/BVpXhOyBeeB5LFmPX0ONF6
 ---

 ## 🤝 Contributing